AnaluzSantos/AnaluzSantos/README.md

 - 💻 I’m currently learning programming
 - 📺🎥 Ask me about series and movies
 - 📌 How to reach me: @analuz.santos21@gmail.com / @analuz.santos@al.estudante.senai.br / @analuzsantos_
-- 🎯 Pronouns:  “All our DREAMS can come true, if we have the courage to pursue them.” -Walt Disney
 - 💖 Fun fact: i love grey's anatomy
 <div>
   <a href="https://github.com/AnaluzSantos">